paloukari/iot-module-pump/README.md

 ### Disable process identification

 > Microsoft.Azure.Devices.Client currently does not support the process identification security feature when compiled against dotnet framework.
-This however is not a good practice for use in production.
+Be aware this is not a good practice for a production system.

 To disable process identification on your IoT Edge device, you'll need to provide the IP address and port for workload_uri and management_uri in the connect section of the IoT Edge daemon configuration.